TrueBlocks/trueblocks-core/README.md

 Again, if you want a graphic display, checkout our [Explorer app](http://github.com/TrueBlocks/trueblocks-explorer).
 Otherwise, let's see what we can do on the CLI.

-TrueBlocks ships with huge amount of tools that to pull all kinds of ethereum data─ blocks, transactions, receipts, logs, traces, names, tokens, state, ABIs, etc.
+TrueBlocks ships with huge amount of tools that can pull all kinds of ethereum data─ blocks, transactions, receipts, logs, traces, names, tokens, state, ABIs, etc.

 Luckily, all of these commands are organized under one master command, `chifra`.